 Standing empty-handed after all their work, Blinder and Watson punt.
 They attribute Democrats’ consistently superior performance to…luck.
 Yes, really.

 On its face, the bare fact of Democrats’ consistent outperformance suggests a straightforward explanation: Democrat policies and priorities, in their myriad interacting forms, expressions, and implementations, directly cause faster growth, more progress, greater and more widespread prosperity.
-(Blinder and Watson pooh-pooh this idea, simply because they don’t find short-term correlation with the rather bare measure of fiscal balances.)
+(Blinder and Watson pooh-pooh this idea, simply because they don’t find short-term correlation with the rather bare measure of government deficit spending.)

 So the question remains: what could it be about the Democratic economic policy mix that delivers superior performance?
 Here are eight possibilities: